Spaghetti Warehouse

-Spaghetti Warehouse is an Italian restaurant chain geared towards families with five locations in two U.S. states: four in Ohio and one in New York.
+Spaghetti Warehouse is an Italian restaurant chain geared towards families with five physical locations in two U.S. states: four in Ohio, one in New York (state).
+They also operate a to-go only location in Texas.
 The chain started in 1972 in Dallas, Texas, and at one point had spread throughout the southern and eastern parts of the United States.
 Each restaurant has a trolley car in the dining room and patrons are able to sit in the car.
 One of Spaghetti Warehouse's unique characteristics is that many of the older locations are in renovated, historic buildings.

-The location in Columbus, Ohio, which opened in 1978, is the largest both in seating capacity and in sales.
-The Columbus location seats approximately 800 people.
+The former location in Columbus, Ohio, which opened in 1978, was the largest both in seating capacity and in sales.
+The original Columbus location sat approximately 800 people.

 Spaghetti Warehouse, Inc., was acquired in 1998 by Consolidated Restaurant Cos. (a holding company of the private equity firm Cracken, Harkey & Co.
 L.L.C.).
-In June 2007, Consolidated Restaurants sold the chain to the Los Angeles-based investment firm Frandeli, Inc.
+In June 2007, Consolidated Restaurants sold the chain to the Los Angeles–based investment firm Frandeli, Inc.

-The Old Spaghetti Factory, which started in 1969, has a very similar format; as does Houston, Texas-based Warehouse 72.
+The Old Spaghetti Factory, which started in 1969, has a very similar format; as does Houston, Texas–based Warehouse 72 which is owned by Spaghetti Warehouse.

 Locations

 Dallas, Texas (closed)

 The original location, in the West End of Dallas, Texas, opened in 1972.
 The building was built in 1891 and served as a pillow factory for much of its history.
-The 3rd largest location in the chain, including two floors and private dining rooms, it was credited as the first restaurant-retail business in the neighbourhood that spurred the rebirth of the West End area of Downtown Dallas in the 1970s and 80s.
 It was home to many former brass bed headboards, an old confessional, and the headboard and footboard of a bed that belonged to Stephen F. Austin, which is now a booth that fits up to 8 people.
 An original East Dallas trolley car was in the main dining room.
 In October 2019, the location was shut down after 47 years.
+The confessional and Stephen F. Austin headboard were both confirmed to have been transferred to the Arlington location, which has subsequently closed, while small furnishings and select antiques were auctioned off online at the end of October 2019.